cjgladback/LD48/README.md

 - Pile photos--increase count by singles until re-entering, increase count substantially for re-entry
 - Take photos--cue animation (oh you sweet summer child) and sound along with piles and camera state changes
 - Cue taking photos branch and results with a hotkey?
+- Set aspect ratio to work with background paints
 - Make room art (blender + paintover?) ^
 - Make camera, polaroids, books, and notes art ^
 - Make flash overlays art (with and without monsters) ^